 While attending law school, Mr. Michaelson served as Articles Editor and Managing Editor of the Industrial Relations Law Journal.

-Mr. Michaelson was recognized by The Best Lawyers in America® in 2021 and the three years immediately preceding for Commercial Litigation.
+Mr. Michaelson was recognized by The Best Lawyers in America® in 2023 and the five years immediately preceding for Commercial Litigation.

 Lead counsel on team which tried successfully key issues in controversy between aerospace industry suppliers in Los Angeles County Superior Court.
 Following that decision, developed and negotiated an innovative settlement structure which allowed the firm’s client to achieve its most essential business objectives without further protracted litigation and resulting expense.